By Denise Montgomery

 She notes that there is also strong demand in Japan-owned companies and niche industries traditionally strong in Japanese demand, like video games and anime.

-China, arguably the world’s fastest-growing economy, also has an unquenchable thirst for well qualified professionals who speak either Cantonese or Mandarin, says Wei Wang, who teaches in the Chinese program at UC San Diego Extension.
+China, arguably the world’s fastest-growing economy, also has an unquenchable thirst for well qualified professionals who speak either Cantonese or Mandarin, says Wei Wang, who has taught Chinese at UC San Diego Extension.
 “One of my students was studying with me and had not even completed his degree,” says Wang, “and he was recruited by an Asian company.
 It was only two weeks from initial contact to job offer.”
 But careers in China frequently do not even require a formal employment contract—or a completed degree.

 “The people of China are so hungry for instruction in English, you can get a job teaching if you have spent just a quarter or two studying Chinese.
 Most students there study English but want the input of native speakers; speaking basic Mandarin or Cantonese will make you a lot of friends very quickly.”
 Indeed, jobs teaching English in China are so plentiful (and potential sticking points and pitfalls so common), the United States Embassy in Beijing has prepared an unofficial guide to finding work teaching English in China.